hujhax/austin-improv-wiki/Jeremy Moran.md

 As a filmmaker, he has created numerous animated films.
 His next project is the animated dark comedy "Squiffle Will Die".

-As an avant-garde vocalist, he performed sound poetry and experimental vocal music at [[The Institution Theater]].
+He has also performed sound poetry and experimental vocal music at [[The Institution Theater]].

 ## Troupes
 * [[Andrew and Jeremy Hypnotize Each Other!]]